NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 The idea in our project is that instead of creating one prim per objects (which can be numerous, depending on the size of the CSV file), we do use the tool of using reference such that every displayed object is _based_ on the same shape.
 Benefits are several:
-1. if the refered shape is changed, all elements would as well (sometimes we may prefer to have cubes, some other times sphere)
+1. if the referred shape is changed, all elements would as well (sometimes we may prefer to have cubes, some other times sphere)
 2. reducing the load of the scene - if saved, the output file (as _usd_ or _usda_) will be smaller
-3. etc...

 ### 4.2 : Practice
 Afterwards, in order to differentiate the objects, our algorithm place at different locations and change the color of the elements depending on their class (the column _cluster_ in our CSV file sample)